Wayneoween/dnd5e_story_hotdq/_posts/2020-07-14-Tarsakh_16th_through_17th.md

 dwarven woman. {% include glossary_link.html title="Thoredim" %} almost lost his composure, but he didn't!
 We heard the same story about the Cultists assembling out east, with the added info that they have made a deal with Cloud Giants, for one of their flying castles.
-Tysra was waiting for news from Onthar Frume (who sheltered ShanLiang in Longsaddle and introduced {% include glossary_link.html title="Thoredim" %} to the order), since he is travelling to {% include glossary_link.html title="Waterdeep" %}.
+Tysra was waiting for news from {% include glossary_link.html title="Ontharr Frume" %} (who sheltered Shànliáng in Longsaddle and introduced {% include glossary_link.html title="Thoredim" %} to the order), since he is travelling to {% include glossary_link.html title="Waterdeep" %}.

 Should we go there too?